Get up to $4,190

 Exposed floor insulation — Ontario

-You can get Ontario government rebates when you increase the
+You can get government rebates in Ontario when you increase the

 insulation value of your exposed floors.